GDPR Private Policy and Your Data

 What is our lawful basis for processing personal data?

 Our lawful basis for processing personal data is, “legitimate interests,” as defined in Article 6(1) of the GDPR.
 The legitimate interests pursued by us are, the effective administration and governance of Freemasonry in the Province of Argyll and The Isles.

 You have the right to request a copy of the information that we hold about you.
-If you would like a copy of some, or all of your personal information, please email or write to the Provincial Grand Secretary at the address provided below.
+If you would like a copy of some or all of your personal information, please email or write to the Provincial Grand Secretary at the address provided below.
 We want to make sure that your personal information is accurate and up to date.
-You may ask us to correct, or delete information you think is inaccurate.
+You may ask us to correct or delete the information you think is inaccurate.

 7 Ellery Place